 Arizona Felony Sentencing Guidelines

 Arizona follows a statutorily created mandatory sentencing scheme for those charged with a felony offense.
 What this means is that in determining what an appropriate sentence is, a Court is required to sentence within a given range created by the legislature.

 The felony sentencing charts, below, are helpful in that they show what potential penalties a person is facing.
 Keep in mind that determining where a person falls under the guidelines requires analysis by an experienced criminal defense attorney, like those at Gurion Legal.

-If you find yourself charged with a felony and want to know exactly what you are looking at, obtain professional advice and contact us at 480-800-0020.
+If you find yourself charged with a felony and want to know exactly what you are looking at, obtain professional advice from a criminal defense lawyer and contact us at 480-800-0020.

 Classification of an Arizona Felony

 In order to determine what range a judge will be bound by, a Court must determine what class of felony a particular offense is.
 Arizona classifies felonies from 1 to 6, with 1 being the most serious and 6 the least.